Alessandro1103/obsidian/Vault1/Zettelkasten/FeaturesCV.md

 >1.
 Construction of a scaled image pyramid (Laplace pyramid)
 >2.
 Application of the LoG (instead of Harris Operator) for each level
 >3.
 Finding the Maximum between scale and space
 >4.
-Selecting points with the maximum LoG normalized response and recording the associated scale
+Store points with the maximum LoG normalized response and recording the associated scale
 >5.
 Output of keypoints

 ## Blob Detector